How to Love Yourself

 3) Directing yourself to make choices that demonstrate your commitment to your own well being.
 Self love is self protection.
 Pay attention to what feels harmful or toxic to you, and take steps to protect yourself.

-Just like you don’t have to be overwhelmed with feelings of love in order to be a good parent, you don’t have to feel “love” in order to love yourself.
+Just like you don’t have to be overwhelmed with feelings of love in order to be a good parent, you don’t have to feel “love” in order to be kind to yourself, set healthy limits for yourself, or to invest in your own growth.

-Your commitment to loving others is much bigger than anything you feel.
+Your commitment to loving yourself and others is much bigger than anything you feel.

-3. And you can not feel like exercising, or like beating yourself up mercilessly, and still decide to act lovingly towards yourself: Taking yourself for a walk, or shifting into more compassionate, self supporting language.
+- And you can not feel like exercising, or feel like beating yourself up mercilessly, and still decide to act lovingly towards yourself: Taking yourself for a walk, or shifting into more compassionate, self supporting language.

 Think about a child who is being mistreated by their parents: Verbally and emotionally abused (or worse), given junk food, encouraged to watch too much TV, chaotic or overly strict routines, no support with academics or friendships….